 - Bone broth and collagen peptides offer easily digestible protein forms

-Optimal Paleo Protein Sources
+Best Paleo Protein Sources — Complete Reference List

-- Grass-fed beef (6 oz) – 42g protein
+- Grass-fed beef (6oz) — 42g protein

-- Wild-caught salmon (6 oz) – 34g protein
+- Wild-caught salmon (6oz) — 34g protein

 - Pastured eggs (2 large) — 12g protein